Abdelkareem-Anwar/Event-Management-System/README.md

-# Event-Management-System
-The repository is a part of course work for CS 213 Programming Languages-2 - FCAI-HU
+The repository is a part of course work for CS 213 Programming Languages-2 - FCAI-HU.

-The system is a java console application Following the OOP Paradigm connected to a Microsoft SQl [Database](https://github.com/Abdelkareem-Anwar/Event-Management-System/blob/home/Database_ER_Model.pdf)
+The system is a Java console application following the OOP paradigm connected to a [Microsoft SQL Database](https://github.com/Abdelkareem-Anwar/Event-Management-System/blob/home/Database_ER_Model.pdf).

 ## It Consists of:

-## 1 - Customer Module
+### 1 - Customer Module
-a.
-Enables customer to create account.
+- Enables customer to create an account.
-b.
-Enables customer to book an event with full details.
+- Enables customer to book an event with full details.
-c.
-System will send email automatically to notify customer with reservation number and password to login.
+- System will send an email automatically to notify the customer with reservation number and password to login.
-d.
-Enables customer to manage booking
+- Enables customer to manage booking.
-e.
-Enables customer to contact with project manager
+- Enables customer to contact the project manager.

-## 2 – Project Manager Module
+### 2 – Project Manager Module
-a.
-Enables PM to receive customer requests
+- Enables PM to receive customer requests.
-b.
-Send customer requests to service provides and follow them
+- Sends customer requests to service providers and follows them.
-c.
-Enables PM to contact with customers
+- Enables PM to contact customers.
-d.
-Enables PM to show bill for customer.
+- Enables PM to show the bill for the customer.

-## 3 – Service Provider Module
+### 3 – Service Provider Module
-a.
-Enables SP to receive customer requests from PM
+- Enables SP to receive customer requests from PM.
-b.
-Enables SP to price value of request and resend it to PM
+- Enables SP to price value of request and resend it to PM.
-c.
-Enables SP to determine ready date for request.
+- Enables SP to determine the ready date for the request.

-## 4- Admin Module
+### 4- Admin Module
-a.
-Enables admin to receive requests from customer and resend requests to PM
+- Enables admin to receive requests from customers and resend requests to PM.
-b.
-Enables admin to add / update / delete users with different roles.
+- Enables admin to add / update / delete users with different roles.